summercms/dns-blocklists/README.md

 *Sweeper - Aggressive cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Fake, Coins and other "Crap".*

 *More aggressive version of the Multi PRO blocklist.
-It may contain false positive domains that limit functionality.
+It may contain few false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.
 Reported false positive domains are removed from the list!*

-**Entries:** *1411060 domains/hosts - 429692 compressed domains* | [Sources/Statistics](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#proplus)
+**Entries:** *1411058 domains/hosts - 429691 compressed domains* | [Sources/Statistics](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#proplus)

 | Format | Link | Can be used for |
 |:-------|:-----|:----------------|